Why do you care about performing a sales content audit?

 - Are these the latest slides

-If you have ever worked in Enablement or Sales, you have heard these questions far too many times.
+If you have ever worked in Enablement or Sales, you have heard these questions far too many times — and keeping up with sales content can be a challenge.

 While there are dozens of tactical solutions, you will only know the proper steps to take and in what order if you first perform a sales content audit.